 You can manage SABnzbd through a web browser from just about any PC, smartphone, or Android device through the Glitter interface.
 Alternatively, you can use apps like LunaSea for Android and iOS, nzb360 for Android, and nzbUnity on the iPhone and iPad.
 SABnzbd runs on Windows, macOS, Unix, and NAS devices.

-With the development of NzbGet slowing down/stopping, SABnzbd is the best option right now.
+With the development of NzbGet slowing down/stopping (NzbGet Project has been adopted), SABnzbd is the best option right now.

 SABnzbd Docker-Compose can be found in Anand's GitHub repo.